Sjlver/sosp2015-notes/history_day/07hardware_architecture.md

 Compiler had all the responsibilities.
 It would e.g., unroll loops so that it could schedule more instructions and work around the latencies.

-Intel Itanium embraced that, build EPIC (explicitly parallel instruction computing).
+Intel Itanium embraced that, built EPIC (explicitly parallel instruction computing).
 Unfortunately, it was an epic failure...
 Unpredictable branches, unpredictable cache misses were hard to compile for.
 The approach was supposed to be terrific, but the compilers were just too hard to write.